 In the 2010s almost half of New Zealand Jews lived in Auckland.
 The orthodox community of Beth Israel, founded in the 1840s, had a mikveh (ritual bathhouse) and religious school, and ran a kosher delicatessen.
 The main synagogue was in the city, with a stiebel (prayer centre) in the eastern suburbs.
 Beth Shalom, the Progressive Jewish Community of Auckland, was founded in 1956 and offered services and religious education to Jewish families.

-Wellington’s orthodox community, Beth El, founded in 1843, had a mikveh and kosher shop and offered religious classes and services.
+Wellington’s orthodox community, Beth El, founded in 1843, had a mikveh and a kosher shop and offered religious classes and services.
 Temple Sinai, the Wellington Progressive Jewish Congregation, was founded in 1959.
 The Canterbury Hebrew Congregation was orthodox and worked in partnership with Chabad of Canterbury, a group offering kosher food and religious services, mainly for Jewish travellers.

 There were two integrated, co-educational Jewish schools in New Zealand – Moriah College in Wellington and Kadimah College in Auckland.
-Two Jewish aged care homes – Shalom Court in Auckland and the Deckson Home in the Hutt Valley – offered kosher facilities.
+Two Jewish aged care homes – Shalom Court in Auckland and the Deckson Home in Hutt Valley – offered kosher facilities.
 Bnai Akiva and Habonim were Jewish youth groups, each running camps and a programme in Israel for young New Zealanders.

 The New Zealand Jewish community’s concerns have included anti-Semitism (prejudice against or hostility towards Jews).
 In 2004 Jewish graves were desecrated at a cemetery in Makara, near Wellington.
 In 2010 shekhita (killing meat according to Jewish law and tradition) was ruled illegal by the minister of agriculture.
 The Jewish community prepared to contest the decision, and the ban was not implemented.
 However, it raised the issue of religious freedom in the Jewish community.